carnarez/markdown-render-styling/README.md

 <details>
 <summary>Full HTML code</summary>

 Below the full [pseudo-]code of the `body` tag of the HTML template.
+The "design" is kept as minimalistic as possible, leaving to CSS most of the work.

 ```html
 <body>